-Your chances of success in challenging a Will depend on whether you have grounds, and the individual facts of your claim.
 You can find out more about the grounds for challenging a Will here.
-Examples of claims which are likely to have merit include:
+Examples of claims which may have merit include:

 - You were left out of your mother’s Will but before her death, she had provided for you financially.